 Continuous testing is a practice to reduce the overall feedback time to developers on code quality.
 It is defined as the process of executing automated tests as part of the software delivery pipeline to obtain immediate feedback on the business risks associated with a software release (CA Technologies).

 DevOps teams recognize that accelerating and improving a code release process is achieved through continuous testing which requires a set of disciplines to ensure that quality keeps pace (Wikipedia).
-While it’s tempting to consider Test automation being the first place to start, often the enthusiasm drops when we realize the test data, interface and environment dependencies that have to be made available for tests to be successfully executed.
-To successfully setup continuous testing we recommend following,
+While it’s tempting to consider Test automation being the first place to start, often the enthusiasm drops when we realize the test data, interface, and environment dependencies that have to be made available for tests to be successfully executed.
+To successfully set up continuous testing we recommend the following,

 - Automate test data creation process that feeds into tests as input